HOME › TEACHING › BIOLOGY & AI CURE

 Meghana Munduru

-Meghana is testing whether reproductive mode shapes genome size evolution in tetras and characins, linking life history strategy to molecular architecture.
-She is collecting reproductive and genomic data across Characidae.
+Testing whether reproductive mode shapes genome size evolution in tetras and characins, linking life history strategy to molecular architecture.
+Collecting reproductive and genomic data across Characidae.

 🐡